A high-contrast composite with annular inclusions: Norm-resolvent asymptotics

 As for Model II, it was shown in \cite[formulae (5.7) and (7.1), and Theorem 5.1]{zhikov2000} that the two-scale strong resolvent limit $A_\text{hom,2sr}$ exists, using qualitative arguments.
 But in contrast to Model I, we do not know if there is spectral convergence of $A_\eps$ to $A_\text{hom,2sr}$, and we do not know the decomposition of $\sigma(A_{\text{hom,2sr}})$.
 The norm-resolvent limit $A_\text{hom}$ (which also the strong-resolvent limit, but different from $A_\text{hom,2sr}$) is obtained in \cite{eff_behavior}, together with a rate of convergence.

 It is possible to apply the result of \cite{zhikov2000} to the stiff-soft-stiff model and obtain a two-scale strong resolvent limit $A_\text{hom,2sr}$, but there is work to be done.
 That includes: verifying if there is spectral convergence; finding the spectral decomposition of $A_\text{hom,2sr}$; and turning the qualitative arguments into quantitative ones.
-We will not pursue that here.
+We will not pursue that route here.

 Returning to norm-resolvent asymptotics, one might wonder the sense in which the norm resolvent asymptotics $A_\text{hom}$, obtained from \cite{eff_behavior}, provides a simplified description of the high-contrast composite.
-We attempt to provide an answer under the following context: Just as how we may study the dispersion relation of a periodic operator, we could also ask for the limiting dispersion relation of $A_\eps$.
-We will do so by taking a closer look at the non-local part of $A_{\text{hom}}^{(\tau)}$, in particular at how the constant of multiplication $c_\tau$ in the 1D subspace of $L^2(Q_\st)$ depends on $\tau$.
+We attempt to provide an answer in the following context: just as how we may study the dispersion relation of a periodic operator, we could also ask for the limiting dispersion relation of $A_\eps$.
+We will do so by taking a closer look at the non-local part of $A_{\text{hom}}^{(\tau)}$, in particular at how the constant of multiplication $c_\tau$ in the $1D$ subspace of $L^2(Q_\st)$ depends on $\tau$.
 The key object that is extracted from this study is referred to as the ``dispersion function" $K(\tau,z)$.
 As shown in \cite[Section 5]{eff_behavior}, $K(\tau,z)$ are very different for Models I and II.
-How will $K(\tau,z)$ of the stiff-soft-stiff model compare to the ones of Models I and II?
+In Section \ref{sect:closer_look}, we will derive $K(\tau,z)$ for the stiff-soft-stiff model, and compare it with $K(\tau,z)$ of Models I and II.